-Sharing of networks has many benefits such as bringing down the service charges over a period of time, ensuring smooth competition among rivals, choice for subscribers to choose service provider without hassles of long-waiting etc. Subscribers will be free to switch between service providers since a common network would be utilized by different service providers.
-This in turn reduces carbon foot-print in the network.
-The open access or sharing of networks is environment friendly, which demand less overall investment.
+Sharing of networks has many benefits such as bringing down the service charges over a period of time, ensuring smooth competition among rivals, the choice for subscribers to choose service provider without hassles of long-waiting, etc. Subscribers will be free to switch between service providers since a common network would be utilized by different service providers.
+This, in turn, reduces the carbon footprint in the network.
+The open-access or sharing of networks is environment friendly, which demands less overall investment.
 At the same time, the concerns of operators who had already invested heavily to build network should also be taken care

-Some smaller players in the market might prefer to ask for access later rather than footing some of the bill of building the infrastructure.
+Some smaller players in the market might prefer to ask for access later rather than footing some of the bills of building the infrastructure.
 Equally, incumbents would prefer to go it alone but the high costs of rolling fiber out to households make that difficult.
-One of the study conducted by investment banking giant Goldman Sachs reveals that the FTTH deployment cost in the Europe is in between 500 to 800 euros per subscriber.
-At the same time delivering 800 Mbps broadband services using vectoring technology comes around 300 euros per subscriber.
+One of the studies conducted by investment banking giant Goldman Sachs reveals that the FTTH deployment cost in Europe is between 500 to 800 euros per subscriber.
+At the same time delivering 800 Mbps, broadband services using vectoring technology comes around 300 euros per subscriber.
 Vectoring technology utilizes existing copper cables.
-Since the vectoring technology limits competition and supports monopoly, European Commission does not support and has signaled its displeasure to Deutsche Telecom.
+Since the vectoring technology limits competition and supports monopoly, the European Commission does not support and has signaled its displeasure to Deutsche Telecom.

 European Commission has made it clear that they do not pick winners in any market and there should be harmony among competitors since it is evident that everybody needs fiber broadband.
 Operators rolling out fiber-to-the-home could see a more favorable treatment from regulators.
 European Commission also wants to reward companies who adopt a “wholesale-only” model, whereby they sell access to their networks to other firms and do not offer consumers their own retail broadband packages.